Mixed feelings for Lowry ahead of Hastings

 Stablemate Gohugo has shown consistent form, with a maiden win in April and four consecutive placings since.
 Lowry sees potential in Gohugo and thinks he deserves another chance, even though he’s dropping back in distance.

-While her recent races over shorter distances haven't been , Lowry believes she's been looking for more ground and expects her to be more competitive in her upcoming race.
-He mentioned that the over 3200m is a potential target for her in the future.
+While her recent races over shorter distances haven’t been remarkable, Lowry believes she’s been looking for more ground and expects her to be more competitive in her upcoming race.
+He mentioned that the Cup over 3200m is a potential target for her in the future.

 More horse racing news